NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/bakuwa-lizardfolk-bony-plates.md

 usage: "wornarmor"
 license: "ORC"
 identify:
-description: "**Note** Bakuwa Lizardfolk heritage only  * * *  Your plates are medium armor in the plate armor group that grant a +4 item bonus to AC, a Dex cap of +1, a check penalty of –2, a Speed penalty of –5 feet, a Strength value of +3, and have the aquadynamic and comfort traits.
+description: "**Note** This can only be used by characters with the Bakuwa Lizardfolk heritage.<br><br>Your plates are medium armor in the plate armor group that grant a +4 item bonus to AC, a Dex cap of +1, a check penalty of –2, a Speed penalty of –5 feet, a Strength value of +3, and have the aquadynamic and comfort traits.
 You can never wear other armor or remove your plates.
 You can etch armor runes onto your plates."
 powerTitle1:
 actionEconomy1:
 type1: